 Course dates are flexible; please get in touch for the next available date.

-Evening classes will be held on Wednesdays and will run for 5 consecutive weeks.
 The course will start with a short health and safety talk, followed by an explanation of the workings of the fire, fire control and working heat colours.
 Pete will do a demonstration on basic hammer skills, techniques and working rhythm, whilst also demonstrating process and process design, to create the first artefact you will make.